getgrav/grav-learn/pages/08.advanced/14.groups-and-permissions/docs.md

 to a user’s yaml file.

 !!
-See the [Grav Admin FAQs](https://learn.getgrav.org/16/admin-panel/faq#managing-acl) to learn more about available Access Levels
+See the [Grav Admin FAQs](https://learn.getgrav.org/16/admin-panel/faq#managing-acl) to learn more about available Permissions